Introduction to Psychedelics and Consciousness

 5. Are psychedelics addictive?

-6. What is the future of psychedelics?
+6. What future lies ahead for psychedelics?